 Yoga & Baby Gym

-- Yoga – at Ananda Yoga Studio in Chamonix, there are currently a couple of yoga classes on a Monday aimed at Mother & Baby or Toddler – Postnatal yoga Mum & Toddler with Abi: 10h30 to 11h45 and 11h45 to 12h45 / see website for more details and to check current schedule (subject to change);
+- Yoga – at Ananda Yoga Studio in Chamonix, there are often pre-natal or post-natal yoga classes / see website for more details and to check current schedule (subject to change);

 - Pitchoun’Gym at MJC Saint-Gervais-les-Bains – for 3 to 5 year olds on Tuesdays from 17h15 to 18h / an annual price to pay, see website for more details;

 - L’Heure du Conte (bébés lecteurs) – Médiathèque (Le Palais) – Megève – Saturdays at 10h30 – for children 0 to 3 years – FREE! – no reservations needed – upcoming dates: Saturday 19th May, Saturday 9th June / address: Espace Jeunesse, Médiathèque, 247 route du Palais des Sports, 74120, Megève / tel: +33 (0)4 50 91 57 70;

 During the school holidays there are storytelling sessions/spectacles/puppet shows organised across the network of many of the bibliothèques/médiathèques and Tourist Offices au Pays du Mont-Blanc: Chamonix Valley, Combloux (above Tourist Office), Saint-Gervais-les-Bains (L’Heure du Conte at the library on Thursdays at 11h (for 4+ years) . . . check the tourist office agendas to keep informed! / check also FB page for the network of médiathèques of the Chamonix Valley.